robisim74/qwik-speak/README.md

 ## Production
 You have three solutions:
 - **Build as is**  Translation happens _at runtime_: translations are loaded during SSR or on client, and the lookup also happens at runtime as in development mode
-- **Build using Qwik Speak Inline Vite plugin** Translation happens _at compile-time_: translations are loaded and inlined during the buid
+- **Build using Qwik Speak Inline Vite plugin** Translation happens _at compile-time_: translations are loaded and inlined during the buid (both in server file and in chunks sent to the browser)
 - **Build using Qwik Speak Inline Vite plugin & runtime** Translation happens _at compile-time_ or _at runtime_ as needed: static translations are loaded and inlined during the buid, while dynamic translations occur at runtime

 See [Qwik Speak Inline Vite plugin](./tools/inline.md) for more information on how it works and how to use it.